changes to KansasTravel.org and Keith's exploration

 Greatest Things is restoring some of the art, but was not working on

-photographed the sunflower themed city signs as we passed through Minneola,
+photographed the sunflower theme city signs as we passed through Minneola,

 Kansas on our way to where Keiger Creek passes under US-160, 3 miles east